emilyanthony4244/Super-2024-Swadge-FW/Cab PC config files/README.txt

 Scenario 3:

-Run this in cmd to get it to launch correctly: swadge_emulator.exe -f --hide-leds --headless
+Run this in cmd to get it to launch correctly:

+swadge_emulator.exe -f --hide-leds --headless --screensaver

 Scenario 4: